Cold Brew Coffee Ratio Formula

 Cold brew coffee is simply coffee brewed using cold water or water at room temperature.

 Some of the same techniques used to brew coffee using hot water are used to create a cold brew.
-The only difference is the temperature of the water and the brewing time, and the correct cold brew coffee ratio.
+The only differences are the temperature of the water, the brewing time, and the correct cold brew coffee ratio.

-The two main methods used to create a cold brew coffee are:
+The two main methods used to create cold brew coffee are: